front-commerce/developers.front-commerce.com/source/docs/advanced/performance/preloading-routes.md

 ## How to preload routes?

 However, in some cases you don't really know which component you should preload.
 This is the case for the url: `/venia-dresses` for instance.
-If you are familiar with Venia's sample data, you will recognize that it is a category.
+If you are familiar with Magento Venia's sample data, you will recognize that it is a category.
 But you may not know which component is actually used to display it.

 This is why we have implemented preloads on links too.
-This is possible with the React hook `theme/modules/Router/usePreload` (added in version 1.0.0-rc.0) that will give you a preload function to load the components and data for a given link.
+This is possible with the React hook `theme/modules/Router/usePreload` that will give you a preload function to load the components and data for a given link.

 <blockquote class="note">
 This hook is useful if you want to have custom events to preload data.
 However, the default links in Front-Commerce already use the `usePreload` hook and will preload pages before the user need them.
 This documentation is here to explain how this works under the hood.